adambsokol/purple_haze/docs/functional_specification.md

 1. Is the distribution of PurpleAir sensors in Seattle equitable?
 2. Are people of disadvantaged socioeconomic status or race disproportionately affected by poor air quality?

-### User Profile
+### User Profiles

-Our primary user is a researcher.
-The researcher will use our package to easily interface with both datasets and uncover relationships between combined metrics.
-The researcher is a proficient user of Jupyter Notebook and can program in Python.
+Our primary users are researchers.
+The researchers will use our package to easily interface with both datasets and uncover relationships between combined metrics.
+The researcher is a proficient user of Jupyter Notebook or Jupyter Lab and can program in Python.

+#### Example User Profile Number One:
+Rea Elprup, Unpaid summer intern, PurpleAir
+* wants to know who in Seattle is buying sensors
+* wants to know some demographic info about where the sensors are being installed to inform future expansion

+#### Example User Profile Number Two:
+Bess Twishes, Grad Student, UW
+* studying the effects of air quality on residents in formerly red-lined neighborhoods
+* wondering if PurpleAir can provide some hyper-local data that is not available from other sources

 ### Data Sources